Absobel/AbOSbel/README.md

 ## Installation

 You obvioulsy must have rustup and cargo installed.
 But you also need to install QEMU the virtual machine that will run the OS.
-It is also possible to just download the binary file and run it on your computer but it's not recommended as I've never tested it.
+It is also possible to just download the binary file and run it on your computer but it's not recommended as I can't test it.
+It will work only if your computer is compatible with legacy BIOS anyway.

 Then you just need to clone the repo and run it.